 Its key missions are:

-- the implementation of tasks that are to be carried out centrally by the first-pillar social security system, such as bookkeeping, managing central registers and monitoring the movement of funds to and from the compensation funds;
+- the implementation of tasks that are to be carried out centrally by the first-pillar social security system and the APG, such as bookkeeping, managing central registers and monitoring the movement of funds to and from the compensation funds;

 - the processing of OASI and DI pension applications, the payment and management of the benefits owed to beneficiaries abroad pursuant to international social security agreements and the management of the voluntary OASI/DI insurance of beneficial owners;